Reference (2023-24 NM Hunting Rules & Info pg. 35-36)

 Right (left–right): Ocie Gray and Austin Roberts.
 NMDGF photo taken the day of the crash.

 The New Mexico Department of Game and Fish premium deer and elk hunts are in honor of two NMDGF employees, Austin Roberts and Ocie Gray, who were killed in a January 1960 plane crash while delivering hay to starving pronghorn on the snow-covered plains outside of Las Vegas.

 Pilot Austin Roberts, 40, of Roswell, was a 14-year veteran of NMDGF at the time of his death.
 A cause of the accident was never determined.
 Before joining NMDGF Roberts served as a bomber pilot during World War II and survived 62 bombing runs and being shot down six times.
 Lake Roberts in the Gila National Forest is named after him.

 Ocie Gray, 25, was a NMDGF biologist and a 1959 graduate of New Mexico State University in Las Cruces where a scholarship in his name is available to biology students.

-The two premium hunts were authorized by the New Mexico State Game Commission to provide the public an affordable chance at a high quality hunting experience.
-The hunt codes are DER-1-700 and ELK-1-700 and allow hunting with any big game sporting arm in any unit statewide, including NMDGF’s wildlife management areas and private land with written permission, anytime between Sept.
-1, 2021 and Jan.
-31, 2022.
+The two premium hunts were authorized by the New Mexico State Game Commission, one for deer and one for elk, to provide the public an affordable chance at a high quality hunting experience.
+The hunt codes are DER-1-700 and ELK-1-700 and allow hunting with any big-game sporting arm in any unit statewide, including NMDGF’s wildlife management areas and private land with written permission, anytime between Sept.
+1, 2023 and Jan.
+31, 2024.
 The hunts are available through the draw and are subject to quota (nonresident and outfitted applicants are extremely unlikely to draw).